-More guides can be found here: How to reveal the WiFi password of the Network you are connected to in Windows and How to install Zabbix Monitoring Tool on a Linux System and How to Install Docker Portainer on Linux and How to Install MongoDB on a Linux System also How to install AnyDesk on a Linux Machine and How to install Golang on a Linux System
+Find more guides here: How to reveal the WiFi password of the Network you are connected to in Windows and How to install Zabbix Monitoring Tool on a Linux System and How to Install Docker Portainer on Linux, and How to Install MongoDB on a Linux System also How to install AnyDesk on a Linux Machine and How to install Golang on a Linux System

-Step1: Pull docker registry image from docker hub
+Step 1: Pull the docker registry image from docker hub

 sudo docker pull distribution/registry